One of the defining characteristics of any classical guitarist is their fingernails.

 If your nails are too long, the opposite will happen and your nail will touch the string without any skin contact when ideally you want a bit of both.
 Also the nail is more likely to break or bend during playing and day-to-day activities.

 Let’s start with the good.
 What you see above are three shapes that will generally result in nice sounds — the latter two being slight deviations from the first.
 The bottom line is, if you are a beginner, you should aim for the first rounded shape and later experiment with moving the tip to the right as in the other two.

 A general rule when it comes to nails is that you want to avoid anything that is sharp.
-Corners or pointy peaks on your nail will activate the higher frequencies of the string causing the result to be bright and harsh.
+Corners or pointy peaks on your nail will activate the higher frequencies of the string, causing the result to be bright and harsh.
 That is why all of the above shapes will result in bad sounds for beginners.

 - Make small adjustments with a buffer, removing any excess material on the underside of the nail.